 - College or university courses in respiratory care program

-- ACLS, PALS and Neonatal resuscitation certification and recertification classes
+- ACLS, PALS and Neonatal resuscitation recertification classes (maximum of 8 hours)

 - Successful completion of the National Board of Respiratory Care re-credentialing exam